 Was Spencer Johnson right?

 I haven’t made a million from “To Lead is to Serve” … but close.
 I think I will.
 That first book plus two more of my books have been amazon #1 bestsellers.
 In this photo, two were on the list the same day.
-(Leadership with a Twist of Yoga and To Lead is to Serve.)
+(Leadership with a Twist of Yoga and

 The books launched a speaking career that took me all over the world.
 Last night, I hosted my first radio show on two stations in California.
 The owners chose me because they like the ideas in my books.